 By submitting the application, Applicant/Co-Applicant agrees to comply with all of the Division’s reporting requirements.
 Failure to report requested data in a timely manner, may result in negative points in subsequent LIHTC scoring rounds or negative references when requested by other state/local housing finance agencies.

-N. Threshold #14 – Project Plans
+13.14 Project Plans

 a.
-The following plans must be 11” x 17” and indicate the following:
+Plans must be 11” x 17” and indicate the following:

 Street name(s) where site access is made, site acreage, planned parking areas, layout of building(s) on site to scale, any flood plains that will prohibit development on site, retaining walls where needed, and adjacent properties with descriptions.